makaio/box-view-ruby/README.md

 #### Upload

 http://developers.box.com/view/
-To upload a document, use Crocodoc::Document.upload().
+To upload a document, use BoxView::Document.upload().
 Pass in a url (as a string).
 Note that passing a file resource object is NOT supported by Box API.
 This function returns a UUID of the file.

     // with a url
-    uuid = Crocodoc::Document.upload(url)
+    uuid = BoxView::Document.upload(url)

 #### Status

 http://developers.box.com/view/
-To check the status of a document, use Crocodoc::Document.status().
+To check the status of a document, use BoxView::Document.status().
 Pass in the UUID of the file you want to check the status of.
 This function returns a hash containing a "status" string" and a "viewable" boolean.
 Note that passing an array instead of a string is not supported at this time

     // status contains status['status'] and status['viewable']
-    status = Crocodoc::Document.status(uuid)
+    status = BoxView::Document.status(uuid)

     // The foollowing is not supported right now .
-    //statuses = Crocodoc::Document.status([uuid, uuid2])
+    //statuses = BoxView::Document.status([uuid, uuid2])

 #### Delete

 http://developers.box.com/view/
-To delete a document, use Crocodoc::Document.delete().
+To delete a document, use BoxView::Document.delete().
 Pass in the UUID of the file you want to delete.
 This function returns a boolean of whether the document was successfully deleted or not.

-    deleted  = Crocodoc::Document.delete(uuid)
+    deleted  = BoxView::Document.delete(uuid)

 ### Download